 All the civilizations and real ancient cultures, have had -and some of them, like the Japanese, still conserve the custom today-, that form of domestic worship.
-And also the Basques.
+And the Basques either.
 The Basques, that people arrived from we don't know where, a people more united by their unique language than by their physical features; (there's not only one physiognomical type of Basques, but at least two of them: one is the type with blond hair and light eyes, and the other, of black hair, dark eyebrows and aquiline noses).
 This people, with his pronounced tendency to not carry up factor RH in their blood, what in ancient times shaped them as pretty endogamics.
-But their language is a crucial factor in their identity.
-The euskera, a language spoken only by them in the world, vanishes its origins among the mist of the centuries.
+But their tongue is a crucial factor in their identity.
+The euskera, a language spoken only by them in the world, also vanishes its origins among the mist of the centuries.

 The dead family always had remained, then, in body and soul, into the familiar house.
 It was frequent -and obligatory- until the arrival of Christianity, around the 5th century.
 They had their dead relatives or ancestors buried in some place into the property; they never used the communal cemeteries.
 Catholic Church will encourage, later, to bury them on cemeteries, but...then, the road walked from the house to the grave, will have for them, a magic special signification of belonging.